Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 The Mighty Ducks: Game Changers continues to impress in its seventh episode, “Pond Hockey,” starring Lauren Graham, Emilio Estévez, and a team of young actors on Disney+.
 In The Mighty Ducks Episode 7, the Don’t Bothers are upset with Evan (Brady Noon) for attending a Ducks practice, and Sam (De’Jon Watts) and Sofi (Swayam Bhatia) are taking it the hardest.
-Meanwhile, Alex (Graham) has a crisis in confidence about her coaching and finds support in the least-expected place.
+Meanwhile, Alex (Graham) has a crisis of confidence about her coaching and finds support in the least-expected place.

 Get BWT in your inbox!